 By making butter, kids will not only learn about the science behind the process, but they will also develop important motor skills (and burn off some energy!)

 You’ll have some tasty homemade butter to enjoy on your Thanksgiving dinner table and the pride of helping out.
 It’s a simple and rewarding science activity that brings joy and deliciousness to the holiday season.
-You can read more about making butter and other cooking activities or check out our kitchen science post!
+You can read more about making butter and other cooking activities, check out our kitchen science post, or try these other edible experiments!

 Floating Fruit Density Experiment